cloudfoundry/app-autoscaler/src/metricscollector/README.md

-#Metrics-Collector
+#Metrics Collector

-Metrics-Collector is one of the components of CF `app-autoscaler`.
+Metrics Collector is one of the components of CF `app-autoscaler`.
 It is used to collect application metrics from CF loggretator.
 The current version only supports memory metrics, it will be extended to include other metrics like throughput and response time at a later time.

 ## Getting started